OSGConnect/connectbook/start/software/containers.md

     <other usual submit file lines>
     queue

-## Using Containers from Non-OSGConnect Access Points
+## Using Containers from Non-OSG Connect Access Points

-Users on non-OSGConnect access points can use all the container functionality described above, but will have to use slightly more complex job submit files.
-This is because the OSGConnect access points uses job transforms to update the jobs based on the `+SingularityImage` attribute, and OSGConnect users also have direct access to Stash.
+Users on non-OSG Connect access points can use all the container functionality described above, but will have to use slightly more complex job submit files.
+This is because the OSG Connect access points uses job transforms to update the jobs based on the `+SingularityImage` attribute, and OSG Connect users also have direct access to Stash.

-To run a Singularity image from a non-OSGConnect access point, include a job `requirements`, and specify a method for image transfer.
+To run a Singularity image from a non-OSG Connect access point, include a job `requirements`, and specify a method for image transfer.
 For example:

     Requirements = HAS_SINGULARITY == TRUE && SINGULARITY_CAN_USE_SIF = TRUE